kamilpedziach/chat-app/README.md

 ![chat-app](https://user-images.githubusercontent.com/84191534/118781176-0e046280-b88d-11eb-98a4-926f884af670.png)
 LIVE DEMO: https://wizardly-fermat-7cd3a3.netlify.app/
+That's free server sometimes you need to wait a few seconds to log in. :)
 # chat-app

 1. You need to change .env file if you want to connect database.
 Type your own mongodb link.